 Cincinnati and Northern Kentucky were, quite literally, built on beer.
-By the mid-1800s, 36 breweries produced more than 30 million gallons of beer and dug underground lagering cellars and tunnels.
+By the mid-1800s, 36 breweries produced more than 30 million gallons of beer and had dug underground lagering cellars and tunnels.
 One batch of lager at a time, Cincinnati’s so-called beer barons turned humble brewing operations into beer-making empires that prospered until Prohibition forced them all to close.
 Few reopened, and none survived consecutively into the 21st century (after operating for 114 years, Hudepohl Brewing Company closed in 1999).

 Twenty-five years after the city was settled, Englishman Davis Embree opened Cincinnati’s first commercial brewery on the banks of the Ohio River in 1812.
 He made classic porters and ales that never quite got popular, and the brewery closed in 1825.
 Shortly after, waves of German immigrants started establishing roots a few miles north in a neighborhood that would become the heart of the region’s brewing industry.